-- The application said this is 10 acres but the Assessors records show this as 15 acres. - Suitability: The proposal is on wooded lowlands with a significant amount of wetlands abutting the sewage treatment plant and transfer/recycling center within the buffer of both wind turbines. - The sewer treatment plant (which is scheduled to be expanded) regularly emits noxious fumes detectable in the existing neighborhood.
-These houses would be closer to the sewer plant and remove most of the existing vegetative buffer. - The site is wholly within the buffer of the two town wind turbines.
-If the homes already existed, the turbines would not be allowed to be constructed due to the required buffer. - Suitability: The proposal requires a very significant amount of fill throughout almost the entire site to create the roads, driveways and development areas to bring the site out of low-lying land near the water table. - o How much fill is required? - O Where will the fill come from? - Intensity of Use: The proposal creates three new dead end roads off of existing neighborhood streets.
-The clearing and grading would require many hundreds of truck trips that would cause significant disruption to the existing neighborhood. - Wetlands: Almost 30% of the proposed site is existing wetlands and another 30%-35% of the site is within the 100' buffer of the wetlands. - The Conservation Agent has expressed a concern with several of the lots that are made up of predominantly wetland (e.g. Lots 8, 9, and 12).
-Many of these lots will need permits through the Con.
-Comm. for any proposed future work including construction, additions, decks, pools, or patios.
+- o 11 of the 16 proposed lots are in the jurisdiction of the Conservation Commission. - Several of the lots that are made up of predominantly wetland (e.g. Lots 8, 9, and 12).
+Many of these lots will need permits through the Conservation Commission for any proposed future work including construction, additions, decks, pools, or patios.
 There is likely to be encroachment into the wetland and a potential for violations in the future. - The majority of the buildable area on lots 8, 10, 11, 12, 13 and 16, and all of lot 9, are within the 100ft jurisdictional buffer zone and will require permission from the Conservation Commission to initially build a house and later make improvements. - There is a significant amount of work proposed in the buffer zone near the wetland line.
 Significantly reducing the amount of vegetation, especially mature trees, in the buffer zone can have negative impacts on the wetland such as increased temperatures and a reduction in the filtration of pollutants. - There is grading for a hammerhead within 10 feet of a wetland and paving within 30 feet.
-Some driveways are located as close as 10 feet to a wetland with grading and tree removal even closer. - Flooding: The site is lower than the surrounding existing neighborhood and receives and handles a significant amount of storm water during rain storms.
-The site slopes from east to west from about 11' (from elevation 45' on the west to elevation 34' on the east.
-The proposal for the existing Hiller Avenue storm water is to capture the existing neighborhood storm water flow in two catch basins and bypass the proposed neighborhood through a 370' long drainage pipe then discharge the storm water at the edge of the site with a 110' long trap rock swale between detention area A and the town sewer plant and then directly into the wetlands.
-The Peer Review notes that this flow does not appear to have been adequately addressed. - Traffic: 16 new homes can be expected to generate about 160 new daily trips through existing neighborhoods. - Social Justice: If these houses already existed it is not inconceivable that the residents would protest the Town allowing habitation in an unsuitable location abutting the sewage treatment, wind turbines and wetlands. - Subdivision of Land: - Section 322-16(A)(3), The Plan does not meet the requirements which state that "It is the Board's policy not to approve streets that do not connect to existing neighborhoods or do not provide for connections in the future." - Section 322-16(B) footnote 6 states "No part of a hammerhead shall be used for a driveway to the lot(s) or for the parking of cars." - Section 322-24 (Natural Feature) states that "all natural features such as large trees...stonewalls...shall be preserved if in the opinion of the Planning Board they will add attractiveness and value to the subdivision".
-At least 90% of the lot outside of the wetlands would have to be cleared to do the new grading as shown on the plans and all stone walls except those on the property line or in the wetlands would be removed or buried to die to grading and construction plans. - Comments from other Town Departments:

-- o Fire Department (Chief Tim Francis): Fire Department has approved the plan as proposed. - Police Department (Chief Mike Myers): - Public Works Department (Vinnie Furtado): Re-submitted concerns from December 2018 Preliminary review noting that the plant regularly emits noxious fumes detectable in the existing neighborhood. - o Highway Department (John Charbonneau): - o Finance/Treasurer/Collector, Wendy Graves: - Assessor (Def Garcia): - o Conservation Agent (Whitney McClees): Has submitted a memo with concerns (attached). - o Board of Health:
+Some driveways are located as close as 10 feet to a wetland with grading and tree removal even closer. - Flooding: The site is lower than the existing neighborhood and receives a significant amount of storm water during rainstorms.
+The site slopes from east to west about 11' (from elevation 45' on the west to elevation 34' on the east.
+The proposal for the existing Hiller Avenue stormwater is to capture the existing neighborhood storm water flow in catch basins and bypass the proposed neighborhood through a 370' long drainage pipe then discharge the storm water at the edge of the site into a 110' long trap rock swale between detention area A and the town sewer plant and then directly into the wetlands.
+The Peer Review notes that this flow does not appear to have been adequately addressed. - Traffic: 16 new homes can be expected to generate about 160 new daily trips through existing neighborhoods. - Social Justice: If these houses already existed it is not inconceivable that the residents would protest the Town allowing habitation in an unsuitable location abutting the sewage treatment, wind turbines and wetlands. - Comments from other Town Departments: - o Fire Department (Chief Tim Francis): Fire Department has approved the plan as proposed. - o Police Department (Chief Mike Myers): - Public Works Department (Vinnie Furtado): Re-submitted concerns from December 2018 Preliminary review noting that the plant regularly emits noxious fumes detectable in the existing neighborhood.
+The third Peer Review was forwarded to DPW on January 13, 2020. - Highway Department (John Charbonneau): - Finance/Treasurer/Collector, Wendy Graves: - Assessor (Def Garcia): - o Conservation Agent (Whitney McClees): Has submitted a memo with concerns (attached). - o Board of Health: Scheduled for the January 22, 2020 meeting.